 Blockchain, best known as the underlying technology for Bitcoin, provides a Distributed Ledger mechanism to lock in information and making it independently verifiable and audit-able.

-So, we now no longer need to rely on intermediaries, which is much more efficient, safer and cheaper.
+So, with Blockchain we no longer need to rely on intermediaries, which is much more efficient, safer and cheaper.

-Create immutable and independent verifiable Proof of Authenticity of documents, emails and any other digital information object.
+Create immutable and independent verifiable Proof of Authenticity for your data, documents, emails and any other digital information object.

 Build Governance and Risk solutions, such as Trusted Records Management, by creating transparent, independently verifiable audit trails for your processes.